LeenaJannatipour/cse15l-lab-reports/lab-report-3.md

 2. grep -R
   - this command will search through all the files in that directory and print the file its in and the matching output
   - this is particularly helpful when you need to look across a directory for a string pattern
+  - The below code block will search "Z" across all files in the Alcohol_Problems and print all matching occurrences of files with Z in it
+  - The second code block will search "tired" in the biomed folder in the technical directory
 ```
 [cs15lsp23kd@ieng6-201]:stringsearch-data:128$ grep -R "Z" technical/government/Alcohol_Problems
 technical/government/Alcohol_Problems/Session2-PDF.txt:16.
 Isaacson J, Butler R, Zacharek M, Tzelepis A. A screening